In the guide

 Bovine viral diarrhoea (BVD) occurs worldwide and can affect cattle of all ages.

 BVD can have very varied symptoms - including death - and can have substantial impact on the profitability of farms.
 Following pressure from the agricultural industry the Scottish Government agreed to introduce a staged programme of increasing control measures to attempt to eradicate the disease in Scotland.

 Clinical signs can vary greatly, such as a bout of diarrhoea or pneumonia (often in a group of animals), or an increase in abortions / stillbirths and a decrease in fertility.

 Calves contracting the disease while still in the womb can be born as 'persistently infected' animals (PIs*).
 Such animals continue to excrete the virus throughout their lives and are therefore the greatest risk of spread of infection.
 These animals, as well as failing to thrive, also tend to have impaired immunity, making them more susceptible to other diseases.
 They are likely to die before reaching maturity.
 Cattle infected after birth can recover from BVD.

-BVD is spread via contact with infected cattle, particularly PIs, and so through a BVD testing regime, movement restrictions and good biosecurity controls eradication of the disease is possible.Back to top
+BVD is spread via contact with infected cattle, particularly PIs.
+A thorough BVD testing regime, movement restrictions and good biosecurity controls are required to eradicate this disease.Back to top

 BVD testing requirements